Care For People and Planet

 Sustainable supply chain management

 Sustainability reports and assessments of the industry’s supply chain can be used during procurement, in the selection of new or the reevaluation of current suppliers supporting the due diligence of the chemical companies.
-The chemical industry has voluntary tools – Safety & Quality Assessment for Sustainability (SQAS) and Together for Sustainability (TfS) – to assess the HSE and sustainability performance of its suppliers which also can be used in the selection process of these suppliers.
+The chemical industry has voluntary tools – Safety & Quality Assessment for Sustainability (SQAS) and Together for Sustainability (TfS)– to assess the HSE and sustainability performance of its suppliers which can be used in the selection process of these suppliers.

 Suppliers in the chemical sector audited for sustainability performance